 Super Simplified Seasonal Cleaning Checklist

-Spring is here and that means spring cleaning.
-I know.
 Cleaning doesn’t sound like a very belle activity but it is a necessity for a beautiful and comfortable home.
 Think of it as an opportunity to set the right tone for the season ahead.
-I attempt to do this four times a year (spring, summer, fall, and winter) but in a pinch, most people would be fine with twice in spring and fall and an abbreviated version in summer and winter.
+I attempt to do this four times a year (spring, summer, fall, and winter) but in a pinch, most people would be fine with once in spring and fall and an abbreviated version in summer and winter.

 For me, seasonal cleaning means all the big tasks that aren’t done as part of my daily/weekly cleaning routine.
 That’s why I find most cleaning checklists to be too much; they seem to include everything under the sun.
 As adult humans, I think most of us have a general idea of what needs to be done on a regular basis so if you’re like me and just need a basic outline for the big seasonal clean, I came up with this checklist.

 SUPER SIMPLIFIED SEASONAL CLEANING CHECKLIST

 Dust.
 Dust everything that normally doesn’t get attention such as light fixtures, tops of doors, etc. Clean air vents.
 Change all filters (HVAC, hood fan, etc.)